lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 code.

-On the topic of experiments, I'll argue for setting up your experiment infrastructure as early as possible in a project, share some tips on automating your experiments, avoiding tunnel vision, how to make your system experimentation-friendly, and end with some guidelines on how to understand the results of your experiments.
+On the topic of experiments, I'll argue for setting up your experiment infrastructure as early as possible in a project.
+I'll share some tips on automating your experiments, how to avoid tunnel vision, how to make your system experimentation-friendly, and end with some advice on how to understand the results of your experiments.

 <br>